fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Exercise completion time statistics can be found via the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).

+### Course channel in Discord and Telegram

+You can discuss the course and related topics in our dedicated group on Discord <a target='_blank' href='https://study.cs.helsinki.fi/discord/join/fullstack'>https://study.cs.helsinki.fi/discord/join/fullstack</a> and on Telegram: <a target='_blank' href='https://t.me/fullstackcourse'>https://t.me/fullstackcourse</a>.
+Please join the conversation!

 ### Parts and completion

 Full Stack studies consist of the core course and multiple extensions.
 You can complete the studies in the extent of 5 to 14 credits.